What We Do

 Our programmes will provide a specific focus on hidden children particularly those affected by the EVD, in urban slum communities, and harder to reach communities in our rural and peri-urban districts.
 These children are often ignored or left off the agenda because they are difficult and costly to reach.

-The government of SL is starting to recognize Civil Society as a key player in democratic processes, creating a more enabling environment for local organizations to flourish.
+The government of SL has fully recognized Civil Society as a key player in democratic processes, creating a more enabling environment for local organizations to flourish.
 Major challenges for many CSOs, (including SCI partners) however are their weak internal systems and governance structures as well as their limited technical capacities.
 During the Ebola recovery period, SC will focus on capacity strengthening of our core local partners for them to become strong, well-managed organizations that function as change agents